Uncertainty Quantification in Synthetic Controls with Staggered Treatment Adoption: Conclusion

 \section{Conclusion}

-We developed prediction intervals to quantify the uncertainty of a large class of synthetic control predictions or estimators in settings with staggered treatment adoption.
+We developed prediction intervals to quantify the uncertainty of a large class of synthetic control predictions (or estimators) in settings with staggered treatment adoption.
 Because many synthetic control applications have a limited number of observations, our inference procedures are based on non-asymptotic concentration arguments.
 The construction of our prediction intervals is designed to capture two sources of uncertainty: the first is the construction or estimation of the synthetic control weights with pre-treatment data, and the second is the variability of the post-treatment outcomes.
-By combining both sources in a prediction interval, our procedure offers precise non-asymptotic coverage probability guarantees, and allows researchers to implement sensitivity analyses to assess how robust the conclusions of the analysis are to various levels of uncertainty.
+By combining both sources in a prediction interval, our procedure offers precise non-asymptotic coverage probability guarantees and allows researchers to implement sensitivity analyses to assess how robust the conclusions of the analysis are to various levels of uncertainty.
 Our framework is general, allowing for one or multiple treated units, simultaneous or staggered treatment adoption, linear or non-linear constraints, and stationary or non-stationary data.
 To enhance implementation, we also showed how to recast the methods as conic optimization programs and how to choose the necessary tuning parameters in a principled data-driven way.
-We illustrated our methods with a substantive empirical application studying the effect of economic liberalization on GDP for European countries in the 1990s, motivated by the work of \cite{Billmeier-Nannicini_2013_RESTAT}.
+We illustrated our methods with an empirical application studying the effect of economic liberalization on real GDP per capita in Sub-Saharan African countries, motivated by the work of \cite{Billmeier-Nannicini_2013_RESTAT}.